ckids-datafirst/website/content/info-advisors/index.md

       text_color_light: false
     content:
       title: |
-        How to apply?
+        How to submit a project proposal?
       text: |
         In the past years, faculty members across several schools at USC have been collaborating through CKIDS to work on joint projects through DataFest events.
 In these events, faculty and senior researchers have been able to tackle new interdisciplinary topics, and engage students in data science, computer science and other disciplines to work together to formulate interesting problems and to define joint approaches to solve them.

-        We invite all faculty, post-docs, or senior researchers interested in exploring new collaborations in data science to propose projects to the center for Fall 2023.
+        **Proposal deadline: Monday, August 28, 2023**

       cta:
-        url: "info-advisors#important-dates"
+        url: "https://docs.google.com/forms/d/1Hd1IGD0-Sk-Xas20c--4G-q3koXzKcSlCNbVWLU0cKU"
-        label: Important Dates
+        label: Submit your proposal
         icon_pack: fas
         icon: user-graduate
       cta_alt:
-        url: "https://docs.google.com/forms/d/1Hd1IGD0-Sk-Xas20c--4G-q3koXzKcSlCNbVWLU0cKU"
+        url: "editions/2023-spring/"
-        label: Submit your proposal
         icon_pack: fas
         icon: user-graduate
+        label: Learn more about the previous projects
   - block: hero
     id: important-dates
     design: